-An assessment is a review of your child's condition to decide if your child can get PDN.
+An assessment is a review of your child's condition to decide if your child may need PDN.
 Reassessments are other reviews that are done after the first one.
-You and your child's DSHS case manager will complete a Personal Care Assessment Form (PCAF).
-The result will decide how much PDN your child will need.
+You and your child's Service Coordinator will complete an assessment of private duty nursing needs.
 There are steps to take after your child begins getting PDN.